Gmina Lubniewice

 Gmina Lubniewice is an urban-rural gmina (administrative district) in Sulęcin County, Lubusz Voivodeship, in western Poland.
 Its seat is the town of Lubniewice, which lies approximately 12 km north-east of Sulęcin, 25 km south of Gorzów Wielkopolski, and 67 km north of Zielona Góra.

 The gmina covers an area of 129.76 km2, and as of 2019 its total population is 3,152.

 Villages

-Apart from the town of Lubniewice, Gmina Lubniewice contains the villages and settlements of Glisno, Jarnatów, Osieczyce, Rogi, Sobieraj and Wałdowice.
+Apart from the town of Lubniewice, Gmina Lubniewice contains the villages and settlements of Glisno, Jarnatów, Osieczyce (abandoned settlement), Rogi, Sobieraj and Wałdowice.

 Neighbouring gminas

 Gmina Lubniewice is bordered by the gminas of Bledzew, Deszczno, Krzeszyce and Sulęcin.